pontem-network/eth-faucet/README.md

 You can [create a new API Key here](https://www.google.com/recaptcha/intro/v3.html).
 It’s free of charge (there are some limits though).

-## Restricting users to claim Görli ETH once per day
+## Restricting users to claim ETH once per day

 If you want to restrict users from draining your wallet, you should enable transaction checks.
 You can do it by setting `ENABLE_TRANSACTION_CHECKS` in your `.env` file.
 The supported transaction history scanners you can find here: